khlee42/mywebsite/content/authors/kyunghee-lee/_index.md

 # Interests to show in About widget
 interests:
-- Digital Business Models
+- Digital Platforms
-- Technology and Organizational Structure
+- Organizational Structure
+- Social Infrastructure
-- Protocol Economy
+- Blockchain/Web3

 # Education to show in About widget
 education: